 Sleeping between sheep

 They gave me a room, one they didn’t use.
-I found out that a Alpine hut isn’t the same as a Mountaineering hut.
+I found out that an Alpine hut isn’t the same as a mountaineering hut.
 Here this family lives during the summer months with their sheep and cows.
-It was a very minimalistic, old windy building.
+It was a very minimalistic, old, windy building.
 I had to sleep on the flour, the window was broken and it was dirty, but it was perfect.
 I was still in the middle of the mountains and suddenly a guest in a rural shepherds household.

 “Come here for coffee.”
-The lady said, next minute I sat in their warm cozy living/bedroom sipping a cup of Turkish coffee.
+The lady said, next minute I sat in their warm cosy living/bedroom sipping a cup of Turkish coffee.
 We talked about their life and mine.
-About why I’m alone “No good, must be together”.
+About why I’m alone, “No good, must be together”.
 I tried to explain that it is a choice, it makes my adventure the way it is and I love it.

 Maybe people here don’t understand me, but they give me a friendly, warm welcome.
 And a cup of coffee :).
 They invite me in, let me stay and share their stories with me.
 Meeting people, sitting down with them is exactly what it is about for me.
 This is worth so much more than climbing a peak of a high mountain.
 This is what gets me high ;-).